skukla/vm-from-scratch/BUILDING-THE-B2C-DEMO-CASES.md

 Once saved, reindex and clear cache with `clean`

-<a id="add-running-as-an-attribute-to-select-products"></a>
+<a id="add-running-and-gender-as-attributes-to-select-products"></a>
-#### Add Running As An Attribute to Select Products
+#### Add Running and Gender As Attributes to Select Products
-Since one of our segments is for customers whose favorite activity is Running, we'll need to select some products and update their `Activity` attribute to contain a value of `Running`.
-We'll do a combination of tops and bottoms.
-To do this:
+Since one of our segments is for men whose favorite activity is running, we'll need to select some products and update their `Gender` attribute to contain a value of `Men` and their `Activity` attribute to contain a value of `Running`.
+We'll do a combination of tops and bottoms and a collection of Men's and Women's items.
+To do this, we need to make sure that both the `Gender` and `Activity` attributes are assigned to the `Top` and `Bottom` attribute set respectively, and then we'll need to assign the attributes to the right products:

+Navigate to `Stores > Attributes > Attribute Set`

+1. Open the `Bottom` attribute set
+2. Drag the `gender` attribute from the Unassigned Attributes column on the right to the Product Details attribute group in the Groups column.
+Drop the `gender` attribute above the `activity` attribute
+3. Repeat this process for the `Top` attribute set

+Next, we'll add the `activity` and `gender` attributes to specific products:

 Navigate to `Catalog > Products`

-First, the tops:
+First, the tops for Men:

 1. Filter the grid for:
 	1. Keyword: `Running`
 	2. Type: `Configurable Product`
 	3. Attribute Set: `Top`
-2. Mass edit the `Atomic Endurance Running Tee (V-neck)` and the `Ingrid Running Jacket`
+2. Mass edit the `Argus All-Weather Tank`, `Atomic Endurance Running Tee (V-neck)`, and the `Mars HeatTech Pullover`
-3. Update the `Activity` attribute to include `Running`
+3. Update the `Activity` attribute to include `Running` and the `Gender` attribute to include `Men`
 4. Save

+Next the tops for Women:

+1. Filter the grid as above
+2. Mass edit the `Antonia Racer Tank`, `Nora Practice Tank`, and the `Ingrid Running Jacket`
+3. Update the `Activity` attribute to include `Running` and the `Gender` attribute to include `Women`
+4. Save

-Next, the bottoms:
+Next, the bottoms for Men:

 1. Filter the grid for:
 	1. Keyword: `Running`
 	2. Type: `Configurable Product`
 	3. Attribute Set: `Bottom`
-2. Mass edit the `Apollo Running Short`, `Cora Parachute Pant`, and the `Erika Running Short`
+2. Mass edit the `Apollo Running Short` and the `Livingston All-Purpose Tight`,
 3. Update the `Activity` attribute to include `Running`
+4. Save

+Now, the bottoms for Women:

+1. Filter the grid as above
+2. Mass edit the `Ana Running Short` and the `Fiona Fitness Short`
+3. Update the `Activity` attribute to include `Running` and the `Gender` attribute to include `Women`
 4. Save

 <a id="add-stock-for-mailed-gift-card"></a>
 #### Add Stock for Mailed Gift Card